Angevin horse: Temperament and maintenance

-The Angevin was remarkable for its frugality, endurance, energy, and sure-footedness, endowed with great strength and flexibility, solid build, reliable temperament, and excellent vision.
+The Angevin was celebrated for its frugality, endurance, energy, and sure-footedness, its great strength and flexibility, solid build, reliable temperament, and excellent vision.
 Its robust constitution made it resistant to fatigue.
 Traders once said the horse has brains to highlight these qualities.
 It could travel from Angers to Saumur and back in a single day, covering 96 km, eat at the manger in the evening, and be ready to depart again the next day.

-Authors disagreed on the Angevin’s temperament, some describing it as "docile and gentle," others as spirited and nervous.
+Authors disagreed on the Angevin's temperament, some describing it as "docile and gentle," others as spirited and nervous.
 Fearless, it carried its rider well and willingly cleared obstacles, essential qualities for a war horse.

 Uses

 The Angevin was renowned for possessing "the essential qualities of a good service and troop horse," primarily used for military purposes and consistently well-regarded by the Ministry of War.
 In 1840, cavalry regiments knew well the value of the Angevin horse; entire regiments were sometimes remounted with them, always to their satisfaction.
 Following the reestablishment of the French National Stud and the Angers stallion depot, the 26th Chasseurs à Cheval Regiment in Saumur acquired 250 young Angevin-born horses.
 In 1823, another chasseurs regiment remounted in Angers with these horses before campaigning in Spain, where they perfectly withstood the adverse conditions that made the campaign so disastrous.
 The best troop horses at the Saint-Maixent remount depot came from Maine-et-Loire, delivered there when they could not be sent to Alençon.

 They were also used in racing and hunting on horseback.

 Could we not recount the feats of numerous Angevin horses, tireless hacks, iron horses launched without preparation, on a hunting day, at full gallop across fields, over all kinds of terrain, cut by ditches, steep hedges, or embankments; kept thus without food or water for entire days?